-For San Diego-based Vence, “virtual fences” are part of the solution to make the livestock industry more productive, cost-effective, and sustainable than the inefficient manual labor and costly physical fencing employed by the sector.
+For more sustainable livestock rearing, San Diego-based Vence has created “virtual fences” to make the sector more productive, cost-effective and sustainable than what’s possible with the manual labor and costly physical fencing currently in place.

 Originally founded in New Zealand in 2016, Vence’s technology comprises a collar device worn by cattle, sheep or any livestock.
 Animals do not have to be physically fenced in as the hardware controls each animal's movements with GPS driven by AI algorithms.

-Anderson’s research had continued at the Massachusetts Institute of Technology (MIT), where Holdsworth had studied in 2010, under the head of computer science and AI Daniela Rus, who had used GPS to construct a virtual fence for possible application in livestock rearing.
+Anderson’s research had continued at the Massachusetts Institute of Technology (MIT), where Holdsworth had studied in 2010, under the head of computer science and AI, Daniela Rus, who had used GPS to construct a virtual fence for possible application in livestock rearing.
 Vence began repurposing the technology to employ Pavlovian-style conditioning to shift animals’ grazing grounds without them escaping.
-Both Anderson and Rus have since become advisors to Vence.
+Both Anderson and Rus have since become advisers to the startup.

 With Vence’s technology, farmers can set static or dynamic boundaries to alter grazing areas at any time or rely on the data insights of Vence's dashboard to implement optimal grazing areas automatically.